Managing GlusterFS Volume Snapshots

 Once enabled, from any of the directory (including root of the filesystem) an access point will be created to the snapshot world.
 The access point is a hidden directory cding into which will make the user enter the snapshot world.
 By default the hidden directory is ".snaps".
 Once user serviceability is enabled, one will be able to cd into .snaps from any directory.
 Doing "ls" on that directory shows a list of directories which are nothing but the snapshots present for that volume.
 Say if there are 3 snapshots ("snap1", "snap2", "snap3"), then doing ls in .snaps directory will show those 3 names as the directory entries.
 They represent the state of the directory from which .snaps was entered, at different points in time.

 NOTE: The access to the snapshots are read-only.
+The snapshot needs to be activated for it to be accessible inside .snaps directory.

 Also, the name of the hidden directory (or the access point to the snapshot world) can be changed using the below command.